Professional Development Grants

 Students should not assume that they are guaranteed any or all funding when submitting a proposal.

-Applications received by the GSA will be reviewed by the GSA Executive Council at the GSA Executive Council meeting on a rolling basis.
+Applications received by the GSA will be reviewed by the GSA Executive Council on a 1-2 week basis.
 If you need an application reviewed more urgently in order to be able to attend an event, please email GSAInfo@emerson.edu.

 Students will be notified by the GSA of acceptance or non-acceptance of the proposal.
 If awarded, the grant is a commitment of reimbursement up to the specified amount, given the timely submission of proper receipts.
 No funds may be released without formal GSA approval.
 The decision of the GSA Executive Council is final.